 Numark has a long history of providing excellent controller options for the budget-minded beginner DJ.
-Let’s check out the very cheap Party Mix and see what it has to offer new DJs.
+In this review, we check out the latest version of the popular Party Mix controller, the very cheap Party Mix II.

-The main mixer section of the Numark Party Mix is basic but capable.
+The main mixer section of the Numark Party Mix II is basic but capable.
 It features 2 channels with dedicated faders.
-There is also a crossfader which allows you to move from one channel to the other.
+There is also a crossfader that allows you to move from one channel to the other.

 Each channel offers a 2 band EQ.
 You can control the Bass and the Treble.
 Most basic mixing techniques involve manipulating these frequencies so it’s enough to get started.
 I would have like to see access to the Mid frequencies but it is a budget controller after all.